eXtant-CMG/Diff-Annotator/README.md

 ## Usage
 1. Click "+ DIFF" to upload two text files for comparison.
 2. Give the text-comparison a name.
-3. After processing, the HTML rendering will be ready to be read, corrected, and annotated in the front end.
+3. After processing, the text-comparison can be accessed from the list on the home page and is ready to be read, corrected, and annotated.
 4. Make annotations to specific variants, correct or merge them, and add general notes to the document.
 5. Advanced users can edit the source code by calling up the HTML of a selection of paragraphs (with a maximum of 5 consecutive paragraphs).